-In the last section, you read about matter, mass and volume.
+You have been working to understand matter, mass and volume.
+Now we will pull those ideas together to understand density.
 Density is a relationship between the mass and the volume of an object.

 The Mass of a Cube

 Answer the questions below.
 Check your answers in What is Density? - Answer Key.